jarvis97415/matching-game/readme.md

 ## Getting Started

 The object of the game is to find 8 matched pairs in as little time as you can.
 Timer will begin with the first card you click on.
 You only have 2 minutes to find 8 pairs.

+The moves counter will increment on every failed match.

 A star rating system is used to rate your performance.

-Complete the game in under 30 seconds and or 25 moves - 3 stars.
+Complete the game in under 30 seconds and or 5 mismatches - 3 stars.
-If it is less then 1 minute and or 40 moves - 2 stars.
+If it is less then 1 minute and 10 or more mismatches - 2 stars.
-In under 2 minutes - 1 star.
+Finish in under 2 minutes - 1 star.

 This game features 3 background music tracks and 3 background images.
 There are a total of 45 different images randomly chosen before the game begins.